 The academic integrity policy below will be enforced rigorously.
-In particular, you should know that the leadership profile is an individual assignment and should be completed individually.
+In particular, the leadership profile is an individual assignment and should be completed individually.
 Your profile is individual work, and any submitted work that seems excessively similar to another student's work may be subject to review by the Faculty of Graduate Studies as a potential breach of academic integrity.